corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

    - Configure the Database Management Tool.
    - Extract the DDL and DML scripts using the Database Management Tool.
    - Apply DDL scripts on a database.
-   - Apply data updates on the H2 database (optional).
+   - Apply data updates on the H2 database.
 1. Replace the `corda.jar` file with the new version.
 1. Update configuration.
 1. Update the database (automatic).